6 Rules For Picking The Right Mutual Fund

 Fees can range from 0.20% of assets for index funds to 1.5% of assets for actively managed funds.
 Fees are a huge part of the fund’s overall performance.
 In fact, history has shown that any fund that charges more than 1% per year will likely underperform the total returns of an index fund.

-As you can see, fees and costs are critical components of a fund’s overall performance.
-Make certain the fees and costs are not above the average.
+You can see by the fact that we’ve mentioned fees and costs twice that they are critical components of a fund’s overall performance.
+Bottom line, make certain the fees and costs are not above the average.

 5. Low Turnover